textiles-lab/smobj/README.md

 # `.yarns`: a format for yarn curves

 The yarn format stores one or more yarns as polylines.
-Typically, these polylines are interpreted for viewing by conecting subsequent midpoints with quadratic bezier curves in order to create a smooth path.
+Typically, these polylines are interpreted for viewing by connecting subsequent midpoints with quadratic bezier curves in order to create a smooth path.

 A `.yarns` file consists of several chunks, where each chunk contains a 4-byte header, a 4-byte size (length of chunk data in bytes), and a flat array of uniform data elements.